pathakraul/internetradio-client/README.md

 # internetradio-client
-A small internet radio client in python using shoutcast service apis
+A small internet radio client in python using shoutcast service apis.
+Currently the client supports random channel search for a particular genre provided as an argument to the script

-I will continue to add more features and support for new ways to search  shoutcast channels

 #Usage
 ./internetradio.py --genre <GENRE>